Best Quarterback Ever for Every NFL Team

 Bottom Line: Tom Brady

-He has started more Super Bowls than any quarterback in NFL history — nine — and his six Super Bowl wins are the most by any player in NFL history.
+He has started more Super Bowls than any quarterback in NFL history — 10 — and his seven Super Bowl wins are the most by any player in NFL history.
 In 2019, at 41 years old, Brady also became the oldest quarterback in NFL history to win a Super Bowl.
+Then he broke his own record in 2021, with the Tampa Bay Buccaneers.

 New Orleans Saints: Drew Brees